Main Event Mafia: Main Event Mafia reunion (2013)

 On the June 13, 2013 episode of Impact Wrestling, Sting announced the return of the Main Event Mafia to combat Bully Ray's Aces & Eights stable, who had been running rampant throughout the entire TNA roster.
 On June 20, 2013, the second member of the new Main Event Mafia was revealed to be Kurt Angle.
 On the tapings of the June 27 episode of Impact Wrestling, Samoa Joe was revealed as the third member, as he aided Sting and Angle after they attacked the Aces & Eights to help Samoa Joe defeat Mr. Anderson in a submission victory in his second Bound for Glory Series bout.
 On the July 4 episode of Impact Wrestling, Magnus was revealed to be the fourth member, as nominated by Samoa Joe because, as of the time of the announcement, Magnus was leading the Bound for Glory Series, but also the fact that they had fought alongside and against each other many times.
-In the main event between Chris Sabin, Austin Aries and Manik, the MEM was stationed at ringside to prevent the Aces & Eights from getting involved.
-After Chris Sabin won the match, the MEM congratulated Sabin on the win and appeared to back him up.
+In the main event between Chris Sabin, Austin Aries and Manik, the Main Event Mafia was stationed at ringside to prevent the Aces & Eights from getting involved.
+After Chris Sabin won the match, the Main Event Mafia congratulated Sabin on the win and appeared to back him up.
 On the July 11 episode of Impact Wrestling, Quinton "Rampage" Jackson was announced as the fifth member.
 On the August 22 episode of Impact Wrestling, due to Kurt Angle taking a hiatus on August 2 to go into rehab for (legit) alcohol use, A.J.
 Styles took his place as the fifth member of the team and helped pin Devon in the 5-on-5 tag match, forcing Devon to leave TNA.
-On September 12, on the No Surrender episode of Impact Wrestling, Hulk Hogan announced that Bellator MMA had pulled Rampage Jackson and Aces & Eights member Tito Ortiz from TNA programming due to their upcoming PPV fight, thus removing Jackson from the MEM.
+On September 12, on the No Surrender episode of Impact Wrestling, Hulk Hogan announced that Bellator MMA had pulled Rampage Jackson and Aces & Eights member Tito Ortiz from TNA programming due to their upcoming PPV fight, thus removing Jackson from the Main Event Mafia.
 In the main event of the night, Magnus lost the BFG Series finals to A.J.
 Styles.
 During his match, EGO interfered.
 Due to this, Magnus started a feud with EGO.
-After losing to EGO, the MEM trio of Sting, Magnus and Joe engaged in different storylines.
+After losing to EGO, the Main Event Mafia trio of Sting, Magnus and Joe engaged in different storylines.
 At Bound for Glory, Magnus defeated Sting.
 On the October 31 edition of Impact Wrestling Magnus won a gauntlet match by eliminating Sting to be in the TNA World Heavyweight Championship Tournament.
-On the following edition of Impact Wrestling, MEM announced that their mission was accomplished and they parted ways, with Sting saying he was going to teach the wrestlers who think that the business owes them something a lesson and Joe, Magnus, and Angle wanting to become TNA World Heavyweight Champion.
+On the following edition of Impact Wrestling, the Main Event Mafia announced that their mission was accomplished and they parted ways, with Sting saying he was going to teach the wrestlers who think that the business owes them something a lesson and Joe, Magnus, and Angle wanting to become TNA World Heavyweight Champion.
 Magnus ended up winning the TNA World Heavyweight Championship defeating Joe in the first round, Angle in the second round, and Jeff Hardy in the finals, but aligned himself with Dixieland and turned heel.
 Sting would then question Magnus why he did it, which set up a title match between the two with the added stipulation that, if Sting lost, his contract would be rendered null and void.
 Magnus would retain the championship with help from Dixieland, thereby forcing Sting to leave TNA forever.
 Magnus would then enter a feud with Joe for the title after Joe made him submit in a tag team match, with the match happening at Lockdown.
 Magnus retained the championship at Lockdown with help from Abyss, but would ultimately lose it to Eric Young on the April 10 episode of Impact Wrestling.